Nessi-datatool/nessi/backend/ARCHITECTURE.md

-# Nessi Monitoring System Architecture
+# nessi.dev Monitoring System Architecture

 ## System Overview

-The Nessi Monitoring System is a comprehensive solution for monitoring and analyzing database performance, data quality, and system health.
+The nessi.dev Monitoring System is a comprehensive solution for monitoring and analyzing database performance, data quality, and system health.
 The system consists of several components working together to provide real-time insights and alerts.

 ## Component Architecture